eyjho/zettelkasten_converter/README.md

 [![NPM Version][npm-image]][npm-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-# Program description
+# Background

 I started my zettelkasten as notes in a text file, but then realised that a spreadsheet was a more suitable platform for searching and viewing groups of notes.
+Having already created several hundred notes, I created this program to export the existing notes into a spreadsheet.

+Convert between this:
 <img src="zk_csv.png" width="500">

+And this.
+Works both ways.
 <img src="zk_txt.png" width="500">

 # What is a zettelkasten?

-A zettelkasten is a system of notes pioneered by Niklass Luhman, a prolific academic of his time.
+A zettelkasten is a system of notes pioneered by Niklas Luhmann, a prolific academic and one of the most important social theorists of the 20th century.
 Luhman used his zettelkasten as an external long term memory, in which he refined and stored ideas from his thinking and reading for later use.
 This allowed for an extremely product workflow in which certain topics would blossom in the zettelkasten, and Luhman could simply collate related notes together to form the first draft of an article or book.

 ## Installation